 Properly insulate all cold surfaces to prevent "sweating."
-Cold surfaces such as uninsulated piping can generate condensate that may drip and cause a slippery floor condition and/or water damage to walls.
+Cold surfaces such as uninsulated piping can generate condensate that may drip and cause water damage to walls.

 When installing the unit in a hospital, mechanical room, or similar electromagnetic field (EMF) sensitive environment, provide sufficient protection against electrical noise.

 Inverter equipment, power generators, high-frequency medical equipment, or radio communication equipment may cause the air conditioner to operate improperly.
 The unit may also affect such equipment by creating electrical noise that disturbs medical treatment or image broadcasting.

-Do not use the product for special purposes such as preserving foods, works of art, wine coolers, or other precision air conditioning applications.
+Do not use the product for mission critical or special purpose applications such as preserving foods, works of art, or other precision air conditioning applications.
 The equipment is designed to provide comfort cooling and heating.

 There is risk of property damage.

-Do not make refrigerant substitutions.
+Ono not make refrigerant substitutions.
 Use R410A only.
 If a different refrigerant is used, or air mixes with original refrigerant, the unit will malfunction and be damaged.